 Feel free to reach out to our temperature specialists here at Ashcroft to answer all of your temperature measurement questions.

 About Dave Dlugos, Product Marketing Leader, Temperature Products

 Dave Dlugos has a BSEE degree and 40 years of experience in the measurement industry performing design engineering and product management.
 He has earned 4 U.S. patents and joined Ashcroft in 2007, currently as the Product Marketing Leader for Temperature products.
-He is a senior member of the International Society of Automation (ISA ), currently ISA District 1, Vice President, ISA water and wastewater division board member and the President of CT Valley ISA Section.
+He is a senior member of the International Society of Automation (ISA), past ISA District 1, Vice President, ISA water and wastewater division board member and the President of CT Valley ISA Section.